Dodger Stadium: Concerts

-Dodger Stadium has hosted many of the world's top musical artists, including The Cure, Kiss, The Rolling Stones, The Beatles, Bee Gees, Elton John, Lady Gaga, Simon and Garfunkel, David Bowie, Green Day, Fall Out Boy, Weezer, Madonna, Beyoncé, Genesis, Guns N' Roses, Eric Clapton, Depeche Mode, U2, Dave Matthews Band, Bruce Springsteen and the E Street Band, Blackpink, Dead & Company, The Fab Four, and Michael Jackson with The Jacksons.
+Dodger Stadium has hosted many of the world's top musical artists, including Beyoncé, The Cure, Kiss, The Rolling Stones, The Beatles, Bee Gees, Elton John, Lady Gaga, Simon and Garfunkel, David Bowie, Green Day, Fall Out Boy, Weezer, Madonna, Genesis, Guns N' Roses, Eric Clapton, Depeche Mode, U2, Dave Matthews Band, Bruce Springsteen and the E Street Band, Blackpink, Dead & Company, The Fab Four, and Michael Jackson with The Jacksons.
 On October 25 and 26, 1975, Elton John performed two sold-out concerts; these are widely regarded as two of his most famous shows.
 The Three Tenors — José Carreras, Plácido Domingo and Luciano Pavarotti — gave a one-night-only show at Dodger Stadium on July 16, 1994, as a part of celebrations for the 1994 FIFA World Cup.
 It was watched by a billion people worldwide.
 In July 2017, it hosted the Classic West concert, of the first night featured The Eagles in their full first concert (after the 2016 death of founding member Glenn Frey), with Deacon Frey and American country artist Vince Gill as new members, as well as supporting acts The Doobie Brothers and Steely Dan.
 The second night featured Earth, Wind & Fire, Journey and Fleetwood Mac.
 On July 13, 2019, Paul McCartney performed at Dodger Stadium as part of his Freshen Up tour, with Ringo Starr and Joe Walsh as guest performers.
 In 2022, Gabriel "Fluffy" Iglesias became the first stand-up comedian to perform at Dodger Stadium.
 Lady Gaga's sold-out concert at the venue on September 11, 2022, as part of The Chromatica Ball (2022) was filmed for a concert film released in May 2024 through HBO and its streaming service, Max.
 Elton John sold out his final three concerts in North America as part of the Farewell Yellow Brick Road Tour (2018–2023), the final of which was live-streamed on Disney+, and added to their library for replay.
 The film won the award for Outstanding Variety Special at the 75th Annual Primetime Emmy Awards, allowing John to become an EGOT recipient for having won at least one Emmy, a Grammy, an Oscar, and a Tony.